tk-notes/lucas-meier-blog/content/posts/2022/05/state-separable-proofs-for-the-curious-cryptographer/index.md

 $$

-At this point, all of the conditions are satisfied for us to apply the hybrid argument lemma we proved earlier, to conclude that for every adversary $\mathcal{A}$ against $\text{IND-CPA}$, making $Q$ challenge queries, there exists an adversary $\mathcal{B}$ against $\text{IND-CPA-1}$
+At this point, all of the conditions are satisfied for us to apply the hybrid argument lemma we proved earlier.
+This lets us conclude that for every adversary $\mathcal{A}$ against $\text{IND-CPA}$, making $Q$ challenge queries, there exists an adversary $\mathcal{B}$ against $\text{IND-CPA-1}$